tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 ##Preloads
 ###Preload
-Defines plug-ins to be pre-loaded with RhoElements rather than loading as needed by a program function.
+Defines plug-ins to be pre-loaded with the application rather than loading as needed by a program function.
 Pre-loading prevents application lag when a program function is called for the first time.
 For example, when `Barcode.enable` is called by an app, a slight lag will be seen as the `Barcode` DLL loads into memory.
 Specify a Preload tag for each module to be loaded when RhoElements starts up.

 * While multiple modules may be defined in the same DLL, **list all pre-loaded modules for maximum benefit**.

 * For memory-constrained devices, **pre-load all required modules to prevent an out-of-memory condition during execution**.

-* **Plug-ins are integral to RhoElements on the Enterprise Tablet**, and therefore do not apply.
+* **Plug-ins are integral to the application on the Enterprise Tablet**, and therefore do not apply.

 **Configuration Identifier**: PRELOAD<br>
 **Possible Values**: 0 - Do Not Preload, 1 - Preload<br>